pyglet/pyglet/doc/programming_guide/input.rst

 ^^^^^^^^^^^^^^^^^

 To simplify hot-plugging of Controllers, the :py:class:`~pyglet.input.ControllerManager` class is available.
-This class has a `get_controllers()` method which will return a list of all currently connected Controllers.
-There are also `on_connect` and `on_disconnect` events, which will dispatch a Controller instance whenever one is connected or disconnected.
+This class has a `get_controllers()` method to be used in place of `pyglet.input.get_controllers()`.
+There are also `on_connect` and `on_disconnect` events, which dispatch a Controller instance whenever one is connected or disconnected.
 If case a previously connected Controller is re-connected, the same instance will be returned when possible.

 To use a ControllerManager, first create an instance::